thenerdery/dot-net-standards/Solution_Structure.md

 This is not an exhaustive list.
 This is a minimal amount of items that are present in common applications.
 If additional project types arise that do not fit in one of these categories, folders and/or projects MAY be created.

 ### Common Modules
 The modules below are listed in order of dependency, modules MUST NOT depend on a module listed below it.
 In the case where modules may reside in the same project care MUST be taken to maintain this rule.
-For separate projects a reference MUST not be made that violates this rule.
+For separate projects a reference MUST NOT be made that violates this rule.
 Each module is detailed below.
 * Core
 * Domain